-Student S Services Teach ers are up t o date on b oest practices tor special education services and are able to i move trom inperson to o on-line instru ction i n a fl uid, co nsis tent manner.
+Student Services Teachers are up to date on best practices for special education services and are able to move from inperson to online instruction in a fluid, consistent manner.

 OPERATIONS

 Component 9: Continuation of School Operations

 The language in the ICP should: Identify the facets of school operations that are impacted by extended school closures along with the essential personnel needed to support learning continuity through remote teaching and learning; Identify and communicate expectations of charter school or LEA staff related to schedules and work performance during school closures; Develop and communicate an execution plan to provide food services to students and families in need during school closures; Develop and execute a plan to provide special education services and accommodations to students in need during school closures; Conduct outreach to community organizations to provide comprehensive support to students and families during school closures.